CyVerse-learning-materials/learning-materials-home/docs/faq.md

 ## Collaboration FAQ

-??? question "How can I get a letter of collaboration for my grant proposal that uses CyVerse?"
+??? question "**How can I get a letter of collaboration for my grant proposal that uses CyVerse?**"

     *To request a letter of collaboration, email informaticians@cyverse.org with the following information:* - the CyVerse resources your project